 For some accommodation deals in NYC, use my Booking code and get up to 15% off on all properties in town.

 If you still didn’t arrange your US visa and you would like to do that online, you can do so here.
 IVisa can help you get a visa to pretty much anywhere, including the US and their team does all the work for you.
+For more information, you can check out our honest iVisa review.

 Don’t forget to use points.com to get more rewards with less points and miles.